With a thriving economy and attractive expat salaries on offer, an expat's lifestyle in Jakarta can be full of comforts and luxuries.

 Malls

-Visiting shopping malls is a central activity in the lives of many Jakartans.
-Malls provide an escape from the heat, humidity and rain, and the many entertainment options make them pivotal in the lifestyle of Jakartans and expats alike.
 Shopping malls in Jakarta can be described as lifestyle centres.
-Expats can leave the mall with a fresh new haircut after getting a massage, enjoy international cuisine and buy stationary, a pair of shoes, and food for their pets.
-Malls are truly the cornucopia of shoppers, where products are bountiful, ever-changing and always following the latest trends.
+Expats can leave the mall with a fresh new haircut after getting a massage, enjoy international cuisine and buy stationery, a pair of shoes, and food for their pets.
+Malls are truly the cornucopia of shoppers, where products are bountiful, ever-changing and always follow the latest trends.

 Markets

 Markets are excellent venues for buying fresh produce, live fish and beautiful freshly picked flowers.
-These markets are often crowded with bajajs (two- or three-wheeler cars), carts and even motorcycles, and they are bustling with life and colour.
+These markets are usually crowded with bajajs (two- or three-wheeler cars), carts and even motorcycles, and they are bustling with life and colour.

-There are often price fluctuations between locals and foreigners, so it's best to go in with at least a slight idea of how much something is worth.
-Bargaining is expected so be prepared to negotiate prices until finding a good discount of about 10 to 20 percent.
+There are often price fluctuations between locals and foreigners, so it’s best to go in with at least a slight idea of how much something is worth.
+Bargaining is expected, so be prepared to negotiate prices until finding a good discount of about 10 to 20 percent.

-Eating out in Jakarta
+Dining in Jakarta

 Nightlife in Jakarta

-Several neighbourhoods are popular among expats due to their exuberant party scene.
-Kemang, in South Jakarta, is frequented by groups of friends looking to watch sports, listen to live music, play pool or drink beer with friends in an informal atmosphere.
+Several neighbourhoods, such as Kemang, Senayan and Kuningan, are popular among expats due to their exuberant party scene.
+In South Jakarta, Kemang is frequented by groups of friends looking to watch sports, listen to live music, play pool or enjoy a beer in an informal atmosphere.
 The Senayan and Kuningan areas are home to the hippest, trendiest and most expensive clubs Jakarta has to offer.
-Expats and locals attend the clubs to see and be seen and booking a table for the night is common practice.
-Single men looking to have a cheap beer with friends and mingle with the locals often visit the area of Blok M.

 Outdoor activities in Jakarta